helium/HIP/0053-mobile-dao.md

 If stakeholder A were to receive 120K MOBILE through rewards in an epoch, we could expect that it would have received 20K MOBILE under normal circumstances.
 User X would receive 1/6 of the incremental amount (8.33K MOBILE) and the hotspot owner would receive 5/6 of the incremental amount (41.67K MOBILE).

-If hotspot B were convicted by governance of gaming rewards, 3M of the total veMOBILE would be sent to a burn address, whereas the underlying MOBILE within the 3M veMOBILE would be distributed to user X. If there were other users who staked against stakeholder B, this would be distributed pro-rata.
+If hotspot B were convicted by governance of gaming rewards, 6M veMOBILE would be distributed to user X. If there were other users who staked against stakeholder B, this would be distributed pro-rata.

-Note that users also have the option of burning MOBILE in the name of stakeholders, in order to receive an equivalent pro-rata share of staking rewards in perpetuity.
+Note that users also have the option of burning MOBILE in the name of stakeholders, in order to receive an equivalent pro-rata share of staking rewards in perpetuity. **Please note that this mechanic is reserved for implementation in Phase III of HIP-51**

-1. Oracle Delegation: veMOBILE holders can delegate their holdings to oracles in order to earn future emissions.
+2. Oracle Delegation: veMOBILE holders can delegate their holdings to oracles in order to earn future emissions.
-2. Governance: veMOBILE can be used to participate in subDAO proposals that impact core protocol parameters, mechanisms, and operating procedures. veMOBILE that is staked to a hotspot or to an oracle can still vote on governance proposals.
+3. Governance: veMOBILE can be used to participate in subDAO proposals that impact core protocol parameters, mechanisms, and operating procedures. veMOBILE that is staked to a hotspot or to an oracle can still vote on governance proposals.

 ### *Treasury Reserve DNT Market Making Curve*

 The Mobile subDAO sets the programmatic treasury formula in order to provide quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
-Note that at launch of the subnetwork prior to any HNT emissions from the minting contract as per the protocol score, the Helium Foundation will make a donation of HNT into the subDAO treasury reserve in order to collateralize the airdrop specified in the emissions section.
+The programmatic treasury defines the floor price for IOT, but holders always retain the ability to exchange at the prevailing rate on open markets.

 We propose a constant function market making formula for the Mobile subDAO programmatic treasury defined as per the following specification.